The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 best things to do in cusco

 Cusco is a 50 minute drive from Pisac.
 It’s an amazing city full of old colonial architecture and is known as the main launching point to several different treks, day trips, and hikes.
-It
+You could spend quite a few days here and have plenty to do and see!

 Once you arrive, check in and get some food!